lino-framework/lino/docs/admin/datamig.rst

 The double dump test
 -----------------------------------------------------

-When :mod:`initdb <lino.management.commands.initdb>`
+When :mod:`initdb
+<djangosite.management.commands.initdb>`
 successfully terminated without any warnings and error messages, then there are good chances that your database has been successfully migrated.